 Prior to the Keshet Leadership Summit, participants are asked to complete a guided institutional self-assessment, evaluating the current inclusiveness of their policies, programs, and organizational culture.
 This step allows leaders to determine their institution’s areas of strengths and areas for further growth in terms of LGBT inclusive practice, and prepares them to create informed and clear action plans during the Leadership Summit.

-At the Leadership Summit, participants experience interactive exercises that help them connect issues of LGBT inclusion to their own story and values, identify key LGBT terminology, explore the ways that homophobia and gender-based discrimination impact young people and families, and role-play common scenarios that arise around LGBT inclusion.
-The Keshet Leadership Summit also includes an introduction to Keshet resources that grounds the work of LGBT inclusion in Jewish text and values.
+At the Leadership Summit, participants experience interactive exercises that help them connect issues of LGBTQ inclusion to their own story and values, identify key LGBTQ terminology, explore the ways that homophobia and gender-based discrimination impact young people and families, and role-play common scenarios that arise around LGBTQ inclusion.
+The Keshet Leadership Summit also includes an introduction to Keshet resources that grounds the work of LGBTQ inclusion in Jewish text and values.

 Every participant and institutional team is coached to draft an action plan with concrete objectives and a timetable for implementing the programs and materials learned into the work of their home institution.
 These action plans are an essential part of the learning and skills-building that the Leadership Summit offers.